jornada-im/JEDS/index.md

-## Welcome to the Jornada Ecological Statistics Tutorials
+## Welcome to the Jornada Ecological Data Science site

-Our aim is to teach introductory and intermediate statistics to Jornada researchers using accessible methods and relatable data.
+Our aim is to teach introductory and intermediate data science to Jornada researchers using accessible methods and relatable data.

 ## Setting up your environment

-These tutorials have been developed for learners using `R`.
-To set up your environment to work through lessons your own, or in a workshop, follow the [setup instructions](./html/setup.html).
+Most tutorials have been developed for learners using `R`, `python`, and other open-source tools.
+To set up your environment to work through lessons your own, or in a workshop, follow the [setup instructions](./html/setup.html) that apply to the lesson.
 Lessons rely on either simulated data or Jornada data hosted at EDI.
 The [teaching datasets page](./html/teaching-datasets.html) will introduce these datasets and how to load them.
-Additional required `R` packages and suggestions for loading the data are given at the start of each lesson.
+Additional required software packages and suggestions for loading the data are given at the start of each lesson.

 ## Lessons